Testing the Spacetime Geometry of Sgr A* with the Relativistic Orbit of S2 star: Results

-We find that the RN and BD geometries provide fits to the S2 data that are statistically indistinguishable from, or only weakly disfavored relative to, the Schwarzschild case within current observational uncertainties, according to the AIC and BIC values.
+We find that the RN and BD black hole geometries provide fits to the S2 data that are statistically indistinguishable from, or only weakly disfavored relative to, the Schwarzschild case within current observational uncertainties, according to the AIC and BIC values.
 This highlights the present degeneracy between standard, charged, and regular black hole models when constrained by stellar dynamics alone.

-Beyond the Schwarzschild, RN and BD spacetimes, we also report the results for the HY, SV and JNW models in Table~\ref{tab:orbital_parameters}.
-While the HY, SV and JNW geometries yield best-fit parameters comparable to the Schwarzschild case, these geometries exhibit noticeably larger $\Delta\mathrm{AIC}$ values, indicating statistically less favorable fits to the S2 data.
-Overall, the information criteria consistently favor the Schwarzschild, RN and BD spacetimes, with the latter two remaining fully competitive within the current observational precision.
-Our results follow from both the Bayesian MCMC analysis and complementary analytical consistency conditions based on the observed pericenter precession of the S2 star.
-Taken together, these results reinforce the conclusion that present day stellar dynamics data alone are insufficient to distinguish between standard and regular black hole geometries.
+Beyond the Schwarzschild and RN spacetimes, we also present the results for the BD, HY, and SV regular black hole geometries, together with the JNW naked singularity model, in Table~\ref{tab:orbital_parameters}.
+We emphasize that the inferred parameter bounds must be interpreted according to the physical sector of each spacetime model, namely whether the corresponding parameter range describes a black hole geometry or a horizonless singularity configuration.
+Among all the considered models, the RN singular black hole and the BD regular black hole provide the statistically best fits to the S2 orbital data and remain essentially indistinguishable from the Schwarzschild spacetime within the current observational precision.
+In particular, the bounds obtained for the BD spacetime lie entirely within its regular black hole sector.
+On the other hand, the HY and SV regular black hole models, as well as the JNW naked singularity spacetime, also yield acceptable fits to the observed S2 dynamics, but with comparatively larger $\Delta\mathrm{AIC}$ values, indicating statistically less favored fits relative to Schwarzschild, RN, and BD geometries.
+Overall, the information criteria consistently favor the Schwarzschild, RN, and BD spacetimes within their respective allowed parameter domains.
+These conclusions are independently supported by both the Bayesian MCMC analysis and complementary analytical consistency conditions derived from the observed pericenter precession of the S2 star.
+Taken together, our results indicate that present day stellar dynamics observations are still insufficient to unambiguously distinguish between Schwarzschild black holes and several regular or horizonless compact object geometries within their observationally allowed bounds.